 The FRU EEPROM provided for the baseboard to determine the card type and is directly connected to the SMBus on the card edge.
 Only one EEPROM is required for a single physical add-in card regardless of the PCIe width or number of physical card edge connectors it occupies.
 The FRU EEPROM shall be connected to the Primary connector SMBus.

 The EEPROM is addressable at 0xA2/0xA3 for the write/read pair in 8-bit format.
-The size of EEPROM is 4Kbits for the base EEPROM map.
+The size of EEPROM shall be at least 4Kbits for the base EEPROM map.
 Add-in card suppliers may use a larger size EEPROM if needed to store vendor specific information.

 The FRU EEPROM is readable in all three power states (ID mode, AUX(S5) mode, and MAIN(S0) mode.